robert-dzikowski/api-smoke-test-go/Readme.md

 # TODO
 Make other HTTP requests, i.e. POST, PUT, PATCH, DELETE.

+oas argument accepts url of OAS file.

+Add oAuth2 authorization.
+Curremtly only access token is supported, i.e. you have to get your access token manually if tested API uses oAuth2.

--localhost Use when testing API that runs on your local machine.
+-localhost, used when testing API that runs on your local machine.

--only-get Test only GET requests.
+-only-get, test only GET requests.

-"oas" accepts url of OAS file.